Skip to content

 Hammering It Out

 This one time in college our teacher asked what our plans were for a project in video class.
-Having been away sick the previous period I told him that I was hammering out my ideas.
+Having been away sick the previous class I told him that I was still hammering out my ideas.
 He said he expected to see exactly that, so that’s what I did.
-For the project I hammered trees, fences and fence posts, dumpsters, a Britney Spears magazine, palettes with snow on them, a sidewalk, a paper towel dispenser, all to a Less Than Jake song(Opens in new window) with some spiced up drums.
+For the project I hammered trees, fences and fence posts, dumpsters, a Britney Spears magazine, palettes with snow on them, a sidewalk, a paper towel dispenser, all to a Less Than Jake song (Opens in new window) with some spiced up drums.
 I even taunted like a Pyro from Team Fortress 2 because it was the video game of choice back then.
 So many memories… So many hats…

 Moria thumbnail